getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 One notable example of "duck typing" comes with ES6 Promises (which as an earlier note explained are not being covered in this book).

 For various reasons, there's a need to determine if any arbitrary object reference *is a Promise*, but the way that test is done is to check if the object happens to have a `then()` function present on it.
-In other words, **if any object** happens to have a `then()` method, ES6 Promises will assume unconditionally that the object **is a Promise** and therefore will expect it to behave conformantly to all standard behaviors of Promises.
+In other words, **if any object** happens to have a `then()` method, ES6 Promises will assume unconditionally that the object **is a "thenable"** and therefore will expect it to behave conformantly to all standard behaviors of Promises.

 If you have any non-Promise object that happens for whatever reason to have a `then()` method on it, you are strongly advised to keep it far away from the ES6 Promise mechanism to avoid broken assumptions.